 What categories of Personal Data are processed?

-Personal data received from you from time to time as a personal client of Invesco or as a member of an occupational pension scheme (including any information you elect to provide to us on our website in accordance with the terms of our Cookies Policy).
+- Peronal data received from you from time to time as a personal client of Invesco or as a member of an occupational pension scheme.
 This personal data includes but is not limited to:

-- name, date of birth, gender, address, contact details, telephone number, email address, employer name, employee number, date of joining service, dates of absence, employment category, job title, employee benefit details, underwriting status, date of leaving service, PPSN, salary and remuneration, details of current and historic pension arrangements, pension contributions, insurance cover/underwriting details, health information, civil/marital status, beneficiary details, bank details, passport number, driving licence, utility bills, details of power of attorney
+o name, date of birth, gender, nationality, address, contact details, telephone number, email address, employer name, employee number, date of joining service, dates of absence, employment category, job title, employee benefit details, underwriting status, date of leaving service, PPSN, salary and remuneration, details of current and historic pension arrangements, pension contributions, insurance cover/underwriting details, health information, marital status, beneficiary details, bank details, passport number, driving licence, utility bills, details of power of attorney.

 We may process your data for the following purposes: